Adedayo1900/Adedayo1900.github.io/README.md

 👀 I’m interested in Data analysis and Business Analysis.

-🌱 I transitioned into Data analysis, January 2023.
+🌱 I am a public health specialist who transitioned into Data analysis.

 💞️ I’m looking to collaborate on data anlysis projects.